In America people drive on the right side of the road, in England they drive on the left. In India, it is optional. The Guru

-This folder contains some example scripts in the NOM script language.
-Scripts have the file extension “.pss".
-These examples can be run using the” interpreter and debugger ("pep") or by translating to JAVA , c, go, python, ruby etc and then (compiling and) running.
+This folder contains some example scripts in the ℕ𝕠𝕞 script language.
+Scripts have the file extension “.pss”.
+These examples can be run using the interpreter and debugger (the “pep” interpreter) or by translating to rust | dart | lua | go | java | javascript | ruby | python | tcl | c and then (maybe compiling and) running.

-doc.dir.index.html contains a list of scripts and documents in this folder.
+/doc/doc.dir.index.html contains a list of scripts and documents in this folder.

-Documentation for the NOM language and PEP virtual machine is in the /doc/ folder.
+Documentation for the ℕ𝕠𝕞 language and ℙ𝕖𝕡 virtual machine is in the /doc/ folder.

 The scripts which begin with ro. are solutions (or attempted solutions) to problems on the www.rosettacode.org site.
 For example the script ro.balanced.brackets.pss solves the balanced_brackets problem .

-pep -f eg/script.pss input-file
+pep -f eg/script.pss <inputfile>

-pep -f eg/script.pss -i <input-text>
+pep -f eg/script.pss -i <inputtext>

 pep -f tr/translate.go.pss eg/script.pss > script.go